perez987/XMLFolderStructure/DOCS/DOCUMENTATION.md

 Recent additions to the application:

-- File size and metadata in XML attributes: Each file tag now includes size (in bytes) and modification date attributes
+- ✅ **File size and metadata in XML attributes**: Each file tag now includes size (in bytes with dot separators) and modification date attributes
+- ✅ **Syntax highlighting for XML output**: The XML display features color-coded syntax highlighting for improved readability
-- Progress indicator for large directories: Real-time progress bar and item counter displayed during XML generation
+- ✅ **Progress indicator for large directories**: Real-time progress bar and item counter displayed during XML generation
+- ✅ **Performance optimization**: Conditional syntax highlighting based on directory size (>10,000 items)
-- Fast XML display: XML output is displayed after generation without delay, optimized for large directories with thousands of files
+- ✅ **Warning dialog**: User notification for large directories with performance implications
+- ✅ **Modular architecture**: Code refactored into XMLGenerator and XMLSyntaxHighlighter classes
+- ✅ **Directory size calculation**: Pre-flight analysis of directory size for performance decisions

 ## Future Enhancements